 Census and other sources of public statistics.
 Data from international organizations (in case there are no national official statistics available).
 Attendance list of courses and trainings.
 Evaluation questionnaires (of course/training, for example).
 Project progress reports.
 Interviews.
 Visual inspection.
 Audit reports.
 Accounting records.

-Figure 12 - Example of Logical Framework: Inclusive Education Project
+Figure 12 - Example of Logic al Framework: Inclusive Education Project ------------------------------ ------------------------- --------------------------

-Specific Objective / Outcome Indicators, Baseline and related Targets Means of Verification Specific Objective: Increase the academic achievement of students with disabilities.
+Specific Objective / Outcome Indicators, Baseline and related Targets Means of Verification Specific Objective: In- crease the academic achievement of students with disabilities.
 Increase from 'x' to 'y' the rate of academic achievement among students with disabilities in primary education in up to 'x' years after project completion.
 School census.
-Outcome 1: Ministry of Education of country x' with capacity to develop and review teacher training curricula in special education according to the profile of the demand.
-Participatory rules and procedures for periodic review and update of the teachers training curriculum are adopted by the Ministry of Education of 'country x'.
+Participatory rules and procedures for periodic review and update of the teachers training curriculum are adopted by the Ministry of Educa- tion of 'country x'.
 Document or manual of rules and procedures.
-The rules and procedures for reviewing and updating the teacher training curriculum include participation of external stakeholders (teachers, school principals, parents and students with disabilities).
+Outcome 1: Ministry of Education of country x' with capacity to develop and review teacher training cur- ricula in special education according to the profile of the demand.
+The rules and procedures for re- viewing and updating the teacher training curriculum include par- ticipation of external stakeholders (teachers, school principals, parents and students with disabilities).
 Document or manual of rules and procedures.
-A plan for periodic review and updating of teachers training curricula is adopted by the Ministry of Education of 'country x'.
-Document with a plan for periodic review and updating of curricula; Interviews with members of the team in charge of updating the curricula at the Ministry of Education.
-There is a qualified team enabled to coordinate and implement the review and updating of teachers training curriculum within the Ministry of Education of 'country x'.
-Minutes of staff meetings; questionnaires and interviews with team members.
-Outcome 2: Instructors providing training for public schools of 'country x' qualified to offer training on Teacher instructors of the public system of 'country x' who have been trained by the project are capable of dealing routinely with the individual needs of students with disabilities in the classes/schools where they work.
+A plan for periodic review and up- dating of teachers training curricula is adopted by the Ministry of Educa- tion of 'country x'.
+Document with a plan for periodic review and updating of curricula; Interviews with members of the team in charge of updating the cur- ricula at the Ministry of Education.
+There is a qualified team enabled to coordinate and implement the review and updating of teachers training curriculum within the Min- istry of Education of 'country x'.
+Minutes of staff meetings; ques- tionnaires and interviews with team members.
+Outcome 2: Instructors providing training for public schools of 'country x' qualified to offer training on Teacher instructors of the public system of 'country x' who have been trained by the project are ca- pable of dealing routinely with the individual needs of students with disabilities in the classes/schools where they work.
 Interviews with teacher instructors of public schools of 'country x' trained by the project. inclusive special education.
-The Plan for periodic review and updating of teacher training curricula includes teacher training goals.
+The Plan for periodic review and up- dating of teacher training curricula includes teacher training goals.
 Document of the Plan for periodic review and updating of teacher training curricula.
 Outcome 3: Capacity for joint project management and evaluation developed and effectively applied.
-Lessons learned through project implementation have been disseminated within and outside the Ministry of Education of 'country x'.
+Lessons learned through project implementation have been dis- seminated within and outside the Ministry of Education of ́country x'.
 Interviews with experts and staff of the Ministry of Education and with external partners and stakeholders (principals, teachers, parents and students); publications by the Min- istry of Education.